Gab-23/JASPAR-Web-Service/README.md

  - The **_tests_** folder, containing the UnitTest script!
  - The 	**_requirements.txt_** file, containing all the package dependencies

+ **NOTE:** all files and folders listed here, must be kept in their original folder

 All the components are designed in order to grant a user-friendly experience for the interaction with a local copy of the JASPAR motifs Database.
 Each motif stored in the Database is characterised by three essential information:

 - The **Jaspar_IDs**, which is the unique identifier for each motif (e.g. MA1930.2)